WUGNECTIVES: Novel Entity Inferences of Language Models from Discourse Connectives: Designing

 \textbf{\textit{Preference:}} Here, connectives describe the relationship between a speaker's preferred entity and a liked or disliked property.
 These inferences can either be causal or concessive, in which case the licensed inferences respectively arise because of or in spite of expectations raised by the premise.
 For the purposes of stimuli design, connectives in this category are most saliently organized by their level-2 senses, \sense{Contingency.Cause} (like \textit{because}) and \sense{Comparison.Concession} (like \textit{although}).\footnote{However, there is variety among third-level senses.
 See \Cref{tab:stats} for more details.} For example, both \cref{ex:prefa} and \cref{ex:prefb} entail \cref{ex:prefc}.

 \ex. \a. \textit{Because} I love leafy vegetables, I prefer wugs to daxes. \b. \textit{Although} I hate leafy vegetables, I prefer wugs to daxes.

 \ex.
 Wugs are leafy vegetables.

 Additionally, the use of ‘love’ and ‘hate’ can be swapped to change the polarity of the entailment.
 That is, the first nonce\footnote{Inferences about the second entity's relation to the property, while occasionally salient, are indeterminate in their entailment status and were subject of much debate amongst the authors.
-We do not make any claims about whether or not these inferences are implicatures or entailments, and leave them out of our dataset.

-} will not have the property, as in \cref{ex:prefd} and \cref{ex:prefe}, both of which entail \cref{ex:prefg}.\footnote{ Notably, this being an entailment rather than an implicature depends on the property being most saliently organized into a binary category.
-Consider the following grounded example with a gradable property: ``Although I love tall buildings, I prefer Austin to New York.
+We do not make any claims about whether or not these inferences are implicatures or entailments, and leave them out of our dataset. } will not have the property, as in \cref{ex:prefd} and \cref{ex:prefe}, both of which entail \cref{ex:prefg}.\footnote{ Notably, this being an entailment rather than an implicature depends on the property being most saliently being binary.
+Consider the following example with a gradable property: ``Although I love tall buildings, I prefer Austin to New York.
 Austin does have tall buildings, just not as many as New York.''
-The second sentence cancels the inference, indicating it is an implicature rather than an entailemnt.. }
+The second sentence cancels the inference, indicating it is an implicature rather than an entailment. }

 \ex. \a. \textit{Because} I hate leafy vegetables, I prefer wugs to daxes. \b. \textit{Although} I love leafy vegetables, I prefer wugs to daxes.

 \ex.
 Wugs are \textbf{not} leafy vegetables.